 Three Women, Lisa Taddeo

-I used to write lots of short book reviews for The Independent but it’s been years since I did, and I’m writing a few things for The i Paper again.
-So I try not to be 100% cynical in my approach to life these days but I do have a more sly appreciation of how books are publicised and sold, but it’s easy to see how okay-ish books do spectacularly well.
+I used to write lots of short book reviews for The Independent but it’s been years since I did, and I’m now writing a few things for The i Paper again.
+I try not to be 100% cynical in my approach to life but I do have a more sly appreciation of how books are publicised and sold – it’s easy to see how okay-ish books do spectacularly well.

 When everyone was talking about Three Women, a non-fiction account of the intimate lives of three American women – intimate as in sex and love and everything in between – I was careful not to get too excited about the praise shooting for it from every angle.
 Still, I ordered it to arrive on publication day, and I read it in three or four days.

 It’s not a spoiler to tell you that these women do not have straightforward interior lives.
 Taddeo presents their actions through a sharply focused lens but with the flat hand of no judgement, even when it comes to the parts we are so obviously going to sob over.
 I’m not sure how she kept her editor hanging for almost a decade while she got this right, but that commitment to rigour is inspiring and important when slapdash and good-enough are too often seen as acceptable.

 READ THIS BOOK.
 If you’re a man, even better.